 New swimmers, swim parents, coaches, and aquatics directors must all learn the 15 meter resurfacing rule or underwater 15 meter rule.
 Swimmers need to know this rule because breaking this regulation results in disqualification – ouch!
-Certain techniques used by swimmers cause them to spend more time swimming below the surface for competitive advantage.The rule is designed to set limits on the amount of distance a swimmer can travel underwater without breaking the surface.
+Certain techniques used by swimmers cause them to spend more time swimming below the surface for competitive advantage.The rule sets limits on the distance a swimmer can travel underwater without breaking the surface.

 Underwater Swimming Techniques: Submarine – Dolphin Kicking – Streamline

 Submarine, dolphin kicking, and streamline are all terms used to describe underwater tactics used in competitive swimming.

 But why would a swimmer want to swim underwater?
 Swimmers that master the skill of underwater swimming hold their upper bodies in a streamlined position and add dolphin kicking.
 Once perfected, this technique can be extremely fast and efficient, as swimmers encounter less resistance than they would find on the surface due to the lack of drag created by surface waves.

 The 15m Underwater Rule and Its History

 The Rule: After both starts and turns, a swimmer’s head must break the surface at a distance no greater than 15 meters.
 This rule applies to Freestyle, Backstroke, and Butterfly.

 History: Interestingly, the 15m rule was introduced for different strokes at different points in time over the history of competitive swimming, beginning with Breastroke.
 FINA’s Technical Committee first applied the 15m rule to Breaststroke in 1956, in response to Masaru Furukawa’s performance at the Melbourne Olympics.
 The rule no longer applies to Breastroke, since more strict breaststroke rules have replaced it.